OneHundredCoffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 Several components present in coffee may contribute to its potential protective effect against melanoma.
 For instance, caffeine, a well-known stimulant found in coffee, has been shown to inhibit the growth and proliferation of melanoma cells in laboratory experiments.
 Additionally, other bioactive compounds found in coffee, such as polyphenols and antioxidants, possess anti-inflammatory properties that could counteract cellular damage caused by ultraviolet radiation – a known risk factor for skin cancer.

 Furthermore, studies have also explored whether drinking coffee could reduce the risk of non-melanoma skin cancers like basal cell carcinoma (BCC) and squamous cell carcinoma (SCC).
-BCC is the most common type of skin cancer globally but usually has a lower mortality rate compared to melanoma.
+BCC is the most common type of skin cancer globally, but it usually has a lower mortality rate compared to melanoma.
 Researchers found that regular coffee consumption might be associated with a decreased risk for these forms of non-melanoma skin cancers as well.

 While these findings are intriguing, it’s important to note that more research is needed before any definitive conclusions can be drawn.
 Factors such as individual genetic predispositions, lifestyle choices, and other confounding variables need to be considered in future studies.